Adi5423/Space-Sandbox-Simulation/PROGRESS.md

 ## Project Overview
 AstroSandbox is a 3D space simulation project that aims to provide an interactive environment for visualizing and experimenting with space physics concepts.
 The project uses OpenGL for rendering and implements a custom physics engine for space simulations.

+## Demo Video
+Check out the [Coordinate System Demo](demo_samples/Coordinate%20System%20Demo.mp4) to see the current implementation in action.

 ## Completed Features

 ### Build System